SermetPekin/demetrapy/docs/COMPATIBILITY.md

 ## Runtime Support

-`demetrapy` supports Python 3.11 or newer and requires a same-architecture Java runtime.
+`demetrapy` supports Python 3.11 or newer and Java 9 or newer.
+Python and Java must use the same architecture.
 JDemetra+ core is pinned to `demetra-tstoolkit` 2.2.6 so an upstream release cannot silently change calculations.

 The continuous-integration matrix exercises these representative combinations: